Italian baking classics

 What is the difference between anise and star anise?

-Anise is sweeter and smoother.
+Anise is smoother and sweeter.
 Star anise is stronger, deeper, and more floral.

 Why do Italian cookies use anise?

 It gives a classic aroma that many families grew up with.
-It is a traditional Italian flavor.
+It is a traditional Italian flavor used for generations.

 Printable Classic Anise Cookie Recipe